 Strength and conditioning coaches require a unique mix of scientific knowledge, coaching knowledge, practical expertise and coaching experience.
 They therefore need to be able draw on knowledge and expertise across a wide range of disciplines and subject areas, and synthesise these areas in the design and delivery of effective training programmes.

-The course is delivered in partnership with Setanta, a global provider of strength and conditioning education.
+The strength and conditioning programme is delivered in partnership with Setanta College, a global provider of strength and conditioning education.
 Their close links with professional sport – such as rugby, football and golf – as well as the companies who produce the latest tech, means that our course stays at the cutting edge of the profession and our students are well informed and well connected.

-The Strength and Conditioning course is available as a full time and part time BSc course and also as an online course.
+The strength and conditioning degree is available as a full time and part time strength and conditioning course.
 In addition the modules in year one have been designed to provide a baseline knowledge in the design and delivery of strength and Conditioning, and can be studied as a Certificate of Higher Education.

 Full time students study six modules in each year (three per semester).
 Each module has a two hour lecture each week with an additional two hours practical application, linked to this theory.
 This ensures that the learning reflects the applied nature of the industry.
 This is supplemented with dedicated gym time, where students will have the opportunity to become an active coach in our sports performance programme.
 Students will be based in our purpose-built USW Sport Park which is designed for our elite athletes and have access to our excellent laboratories at our Glyntaff campus.

-The Strength and Conditioning course comprises a range of teaching and learning methods, including formal lectures, practical workshops, and critically applied practical experience.
-Given the applied nature of the industry, each aspect of the course is underpinned by extensive practical experience in the hands on delivery of strength and conditioning, an essential capacity for employment in the field.
+There are a range of teaching and learning methods, including formal lectures, practical workshops, and critically applied practical experience.
+Given the applied nature of the industry, each aspect of the strength and conditioning course is underpinned by extensive practical experience in the hands on delivery of strength and conditioning, an essential capacity for employment in the field.

-The university hosts an annual NSCA, Certified Strength and Conditioning Specialist (CSCS) exam, enabling successful students to graduate with this international accreditation.
-This focus on appropriate professional development and qualification again underpins the practical and employment focus of the course.
+The university prepares students with a requisite knowledge to sit the NSCA, Certified Strength and Conditioning Specialists (CSCS) exam enabling successful students the chance to graduate with this international accreditation.
+This focus on appropriate professional development and qualification again underpins the practical and employment focus of the strength and conditioning course.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.